Are E Cigarettes Safe?

-- We often get asked – are e cigarettes safe?
-We discuss common e-cigarette health and safety related questions below.
+We often get asked ‘are e cigarettes safe?’, so we’ve covered some common e-cigarette health and safety related questions below.
 If you feel your question hasn’t been answered, please get in touch.

 Do e cigarettes produce harmful chemicals and, if so, will they affect me?

 E cigarettes are made from five main ingredients; nicotine, propylene glycol (PG), vegetable glycerine (VG), nicotine and flavourings.
 Find out more about our ingredients in our handy guide.

 A recent study by the BBC programme ‘Trust Me, I’m a Doctor’ compared the level of toxins in the saliva, urine and breath of a group of smokers compared with a group who smoked only e-cigarettes.
 The results showed that: